 After the expo, we made our way over to Vatican City.
 When we stepped off the metro we purchased skip the line passes for the museum and Sistine Chapel (which one ticket includes entrance to both).
 It was a higher price than the regular admission (normal 16€, skip the line 29€) but completely worth it as it will save you 1-2 hours waiting outside.

-The museum itself is interesting with artifacts from Caesar himself and artwork throughout time of Catholicism.
+The museum itself is interesting with artifacts from Caesar himself and artwork throughout the time of Catholicism.
 However there’s only one entrance to the Sistine Chapel and it takes over an hour to get through the museum, being shuffled like cattle with thousands of tourists.
 This is not the place to be if you don’t like people.
-But the chapel is worth it, its massive and the artwork by Michaelango will blow you away.
-You aren’t supposed to take photos once inside, but I “accidentally” had my phone on and it must have went off by itself.
+But the chapel is worth it, it is massive and the artwork by Michaelangelo will blow you away.
+You aren’t supposed to take photos once inside, but I “accidentally” had my phone on and it must have gone off by itself.

 After we had a light lunch with Caprese and salads, then went to the Fontana di Trevi.
 Completely crowded but so spectacular!

-Woke up a little before nine, feeling the usually post marathon stiffness and had a last breakfast with my dad.
-Checked out of the hotel but left our bags so we could get in a last bit of sight seeing.
+Woke up a little before nine, feeling the usually post-marathon stiffness and had a last breakfast with my dad.
+I checked out of the hotel but left our bags so we could get in the last bit of sightseeing.
 My dad and I walked to the ruins, Pantheon and Castle.

 My dad had an earlier flight back to the states so we got him back to the train station to head back to the airport.
 I wasn’t leaving until 8:30pm that night so I did some more exploring of the sites I passed along the run.